run2cmd/dotfiles/README.md

 ## Workflow 2.0

 I'm doing devops(ich) work so my environment is setup to support multiple tools.
-I choose [WezTerm](https://wezfurlong.org/wezterm/index.html) as default terminal on Windows however multiplexing is mostly done in [tmux](https://github.com/tmux/tmux).
+Use your favorite terminal but multiplexing is mostly done in [tmux](https://github.com/tmux/tmux).
 Entire work flow is created around [NeoVim](https://github.com/neovim/neovim) and its plugins and features.
 In most cases I only leave it when I SSH to remote servers.

 Previously I used VIM for Windows with WSL2 support but it appeared that VIM on WSL2 has much better performance.